 The unique color combination of light green, dark green, and silver makes its beautiful variegated leaves.

-This variety of plants is very delicate to cold temperatures and will stop growing if the temperature drops below 50 degrees Fahrenheit.
+However, the plant is very delicate to cold temperatures and will stop growing if the temperature drops below 50 degrees Fahrenheit.

 7. Aglaonema Prestige

-Also, the’ Prestige’ variety of aglaonema plants is well adapted to grow even in low light conditions.
+The’ Prestige’ variety of aglaonema plants is well adapted to grow even in low light conditions.

 The plant can also be used as decor to boost color and decorate your working space.